Gwen Stefani And Blake Shelton Adopting? Couple Wants A Daughter [Rumor]

 Though it might not be the only reason, having children was one of the main drivers why Miranda and Blake decided to file for a divorce.

 Because of this, people were led to speculate that Blake’s new relationship might be heading the same direction if he doesn’t get a child soon.
-In fact, rumors emerged early in March claiming that Gwen Stefani and Blake Shelton is adopting a daughter.
+In fact, rumors emerged early in March claiming that Gwen Stefani and Blake Shelton are adopting a daughter.

 Unfortunately, these were debunked by Gossip Cop.
 According to the outlet, the rumor claimed that Gwen made a “secret call with an adoption agency,” asking to adopt a baby girl.
 Gwen has three sons from her previous marriage with Gavin Rossdale.